 Library Research Skills Workshops

 Learning to do library and web-based information research is an important part of information competency.
 These abilities are increasingly important in our networked, information-rich society and can be applied in college work, as well as in one’s personal and professional life.
-Library Information Skills 1000 is a non-credit course offered as seven independent workshops that can be used to help students meet the information competency learning outcomes required by their courses and as part of the CCSF Information Competency graduation requirement.
+The library offers several Library Research Skills workshops that can help students meet the information competency learning outcomes required by their courses and as part of the CCSF Information Competency graduation requirement.

 Evaluating Web Information